FREQUENTLY ASKED QUESTIONS

 Why do assistance dogs cost so much?

-Training time can range from 4 moths to 2 years.
-Boarding a dog for 4 months at $40 a night (the average boarding costs for 24 hour supervision) costs the organization $4,500 ($29,200 for 2 years), that’s not including the 300 to 1800 hours of advanced professional training per dog, food, vet care, and the purchase of these temperament and health tested dogs.
+Training time can range from 6 moths to 2 years.
+Boarding a dog for 6 months at $50 a night (the average boarding costs for 24 hour climate controlled and in-home supervision) costs the organization $9,125 ($36,500 for 2 years), that’s not including the 300 to 1800 hours of advanced professional training per dog, high quality dog food, vet care, and the purchase of these temperament and health tested dogs.

 ASA is a 501(c)(3) nonprofit.
 Any money received goes directly into the organization to help us help others.
 We rely on donations from outside sources to help us keep the costs low.